 Search

 Hosted by Autumn Witt Boyd, an experienced lawyer who helps ambitious and creative business owners reach their big goals.
-Together with her team at The Law Office of Autumn Witt Boyd PLLC, Autumn guides online and e-commerce businesses as they grow.
+Together with her team, Autumn guides coaches, memberships, course creators + educators, agencies + experts as they grow.
 She has special expertise in copyright and trademark issues, and her firm offers full-service legal support to creative businesses.

 Signature offers, growing a team, landing big clients, proprietary methods, taking care of legal, and more.
 This interview with Kathleen Shannon and Tara Street of Braid Creative will give you a behind-the-scenes peek into growing a successful graphic design and branding agency, and how a contract helped them feel confident enough to stick to their guns to work with Brené Brown.